PythonDataScience24/Python_Project/README.md

 For the first week, we created the inital app and its search functionality.
 It currently consists of several dropdowns, which allow you to search for and select favorite movies, actors, directors, and genres, and a submission button.
 Once submitted, these data are currently displayed as text output on the page, but will later be fed into the movie recommendation algorithm (Deliverable week 2) and the results visualized below on the app.
 In addition, the basic movie recommendation algorithm was developed (in `Scripts/movie_recommendationv2.py`), which, in the future, we will call from inside the app with user data.

 Additional development included `get_data.py`, intended to get data downloaded via IMDb.
-The user is able to search for any movie in Wikidata, provided the query is an exact match.
+Hence, the input of the user will be used to make recommendations based on this data set.